 Describing the importance of the bunt throughout the game's history to young fans might seem absurd.
 But during the 1975 World Series between the Cincinnati Reds and the Boston Red Sox, considered one of the greatest of all time, the most controversial play was a bunt.
 In fact, it changed the entire Series.

 Clash of Titans

-The Red Sox were also a mix of young guns and old timers, lead by a long time veteran and fan favorite, Carl Yastrzemski.
-Yaz and third baseman Rico Petrocelli were the only players left from their last World Series appearance in 1967.
+The Red Sox were also a mix of young guns and old-timers, led by a long-time veteran and fan favorite, Carl Yastrzemski.
+"Yaz" and third baseman Rico Petrocelli were the only players left from their most recent World Series appearance in 1967.
 Their last World Series victory had been in 1918, and that drought led many fans to give up hope.
 Being in the same league and then division as the New York Yankees, did not help.
 But the Yankees were still rebuilding after a lot of lean years.
-They had not won the American Pennant since 1964.
+They had not won the American League Pennant since 1964.
 The Baltimore Orioles and later the Oakland A’s had dominated the American League for ten years.

-The World Series began at Boston’s Fenway Park.
-They split the first two games.
-The Red Sox blew out the Reds 6-0 in the opener and the Reds came back to squeak out a 3-2 victory the next night.
-Both were day games, something unheard of today.
+The World Series began at Boston’s Fenway Park with the teams splitting the first two games.
+The Red Sox blew out the Reds 6-0 in the opener, and the Reds came back to squeak out a 3-2 victory the next day.
+Both were afternoon games, something unheard of today.
 The last World Series game to be played entirely in daylight was in 1984.

 The Reds had runners on second and third with no outs.
 Now the top of the order came up.

 After walking Rose, the Sox changed pitchers again, bringing in left-handed journeyman Roger Moret, a native of Puerto Rico, whose full name was Rogelio Moret.
 He managed to strike out pinch hitter Merv Rettenmund, but MVP Joe Morgan came up next, hitting a fly ball to center which drove in Geronimo.
 Game over.